-For the masked ROM version, 'W' is added to the model name of the product that uses optional functions.
+1. For the masked ROM version, W is added to the model name of the product that uses optional functions.

-For example: HD6432365WTE
+For example: HD6432375WFQ

-This LSI has a two-channel I2C bus interface,
+This LSI has a two-channel I2C bus interface.

-The I2C bus interface conforms to and provides a subset of the NXP Semiconductors I2C bus (inter-IC bus) interface (Rev.03) standard and fast mode functions.
+The I2C bus interface conforms to and provides a subset of the NXP Semiconductors I2C bus (inter-IC bus) interface (Rev. 03) standard and fast mode functions.
 The register configuration that controls the I2C bus differs partly from the NXP Semiconductors configuration, however.

-Figure 15.1 shows a block diagram of the I2C bus interface2.
+Figure 16.1 shows a block diagram of the I2C bus interface 2.

-Figure 15.2 shows an example of I/O pin connections to external circuits.
+Figure 16.2 shows an example of I/O pin connections to external circuits.

-- Continuous transmission/reception - Since the shift register, transmit data register, and receive data register are independent from each other, the continuous transmission/reception can be performed. - Start and stop conditions generated automatically in master mode - Selection of acknowledge output levels when receiving - Automatic loading of acknowledge bit when transmitting - Bit synchronization/wait function - In master mode, the state of SCL is monitored per bit, and the timing is synchronized automatically - If transmission/reception is not yet possible, set the SCL to low until preparations are completed. - Six interrupt sources - Transmit-data-empty (including slave-address match), transmit-end, receive-data-full (including slave-address match), arbitration lost, NACK detection, and stop condition detection - Direct bus drive - Two pins, SCL and SDA pins function as NMOS open-drain outputs.
+- Continuous transmission/reception Since the shift register, transmit data register, and receive data register are independent from each other, the continuous transmission/reception can be performed. - Start and stop conditions generated automatically in master mode - Selection of acknowledge output levels when receiving - Automatic loading of acknowledge bit when transmitting - Bit synchronization/wait function - In master mode, the state of SCL is monitored per bit, and the timing is synchronized automatically - If transmission/reception is not yet possible, set the SCL to low until preparations are completed. - Six interrupt sources - Transmit-data-empty (including slave-address match), transmit-end, receive-data-full (including slave-address match), arbitration lost, NACK detection, and stop condition detection - Direct bus drive - Two pins, SCL and SDA pins function as NMOS open-drain outputs.

-Figure 15.1 Block Diagram of I2C Bus Interface2
+Figure 16.1 Block Diagram of I2C Bus Interface 2

-Figure 15.2 External Circuit Connections of I/O Pins
+Figure 16.2 External Circuit Connections of I/O Pins

-Table 15.1 summarizes the input/output pins used by the I2C bus interface.
+Table 16.1 shows the pin configuration of the I2C bus interface 2.